emsig/emg3d/docs/manual/about.rst

 There are some first successful attempts of using emsig as a forward modeller in both `SimPEG <https://simpeg.xyz>`_ and `pyGIMLi <https://www.pygimli.org>`_ inversions.
 There are still a few things to iron out before inversions are possible out-of-the-box.
-Do get in touch if you are interested in these developments.
+Please do get in touch if you are interested in these developments.

 See also the note about the `EM & Potential Geo-Exploration Python Ecosystem